-In addition to the academic sessions, EOP Scholars participate in personal and academic development and awareness workshops regarding financial aid, the first-year experience, community living, student engagement, technology services, public safety, library services, and many other topics.
-EOP Scholars also attend workshops facilitated by community members that address topics like financial literacy, time management, effective study skills, stress management, coping strategies for emotional distractions, and success strategies.
-EOP Scholars also participate in a number of evening and weekend experiences in the greater Baltimore and Washington, DC metropolitan areas.
+In addition to the academic sessions, EOP Scholars participate in personal and academic development and awareness workshops regarding financial aid, the first-year experience, Residential Life, student engagement, technology services, public safety, library services, and many other topics.
+EOP Scholars also attend workshops facilitated by community members that address topics such as financial literacy, time management, effective study skills, stress management, coping strategies for emotional distractions, and success strategies.
+EOP Scholars also participate in a number of evening and weekend experiences in the Greater Baltimore and Washington, DC, metropolitan areas.

 Please note: Because attendance at the summer bridge program is required for all EOP Scholars, Goucher provides a stipend to offset the loss of any summer income.
 The stipend is taxed as work-study employment and requires the students to submit a work permit, W-2, and I-9 forms.

-As academics must be your first priority, the Assistant Dean of Multicultural Services and members of the Goucher community are available to help you stay on top of your work, not just when encounter difficulties.
+As academics must be your first priority, the EOP Coordinator and members of the Goucher community are available to help you stay on top of your work, not just when encounter difficulties.
 Continuing with topics discussed during the summer bridge program, additional skill-building workshops and mentoring sessions will take place to ensure your successful transition into our challenging liberal arts setting.
-EOP Scholars will also participate in social and experiential learning opportunities such as trips and retreats through the year, in addition to attending campus events and lectures.
+EOP Scholars will also participate in social and experiential learning opportunities, such as trips and retreats through the year, in addition to attending campus events and lectures.

 Do you know someone who would be a great fit for the Educational Opportunity Program at Goucher?
 Let us know.